atreyasha/spp-explainability/docs/develop.md

     4. Terminologies and abbreviations

-        1.  sort out all abbreviations and standardize formatting in terms of where they are first declared
+        1.  sort out all abbreviations and standardize formatting in terms of where they are first declared -\> perhaps add a page number on list of abbreviations to indicate first declaration

+        2.  consider adding abbreviations directly into definitions

-        2.  consider respelling \"preprocessing\" as \"pre-processing\" if necessary, fine-tune their usage
+        3.  consider respelling \"preprocessing\" as \"pre-processing\" if necessary, fine-tune their usage

-        3.  fine-tune antecedent/proxy terminology and synchronize
+        4.  fine-tune antecedent/proxy terminology and synchronize
             everywhere

-        4.  fine-tune usage of patterns vs. substrings vs. WFAs
+        5.  fine-tune usage of patterns vs. substrings vs. WFAs

-        5.  fine-tune WFA to mean either automata or automaton, make plural abbreviation WFAs clear
+        6.  fine-tune WFA to mean either automata or automaton, make plural abbreviation WFAs clear

-        6.  fine-tune the slot-filling terminology
+        7.  fine-tune the slot-filling terminology

-        7.  fine-tune terminology between intent detection and intent classification
+        8.  fine-tune terminology between intent detection and intent classification

-        8.  fine-tune terminology between data set and partition
+        9.  fine-tune terminology between data set and partition

-        9.  fine-tune token length, sentence length and utterance length
+        10. fine-tune token length, sentence length and utterance length

     5. Bibliography